-- ½ tsp.
-Turmeric Powder
+- ½ teaspoon Turmeric Powder

-- 1 tsp.
-Coriander Powder
+- 1 teaspoon Coriander Powder

-- ½ tsp.
-Salt
+- ½ teaspoon Salt adjust to taste

-- ¼ tsp.
-Cumin Powder
+- ¼ teaspoon Cumin Powder

-- ¼ – ½ cup chopped Coriander Leaves ~ Cilantro
+- ¼ cup chopped Coriander Leaves ~ Cilantro

 - Heat oil in a skillet and fry the red chilies until brown.